AryaAkhil/AryaAkhil/README.md

 ### Hi there 👋

-🔭 I am an analytics consulant by profession, data science enthusiast by my recently figured-out-interest and I'm aspiring to be full-time data scientist.
+🔭 I am an analytics consultant by profession, data science enthusiast by my recently-figured-out-interest and I'm aspiring to be full-time data scientist.
 I am new to GitHub and I'm going full-speed.
 Work-wise, I have helped my clients drive business through data-driven insights for more than 3 years now.
-I pride myself in my ability of stakeholder management and designing & developing solutions through data across diverse industries – Supply Chain, Procurement, and Insurance.
+I pride myself in my ability to do stakeholder management and design solutions through data across industries such as Supply Chain, Procurement, and Insurance.

 🌱 To develop a strong base in data science, I have recently completed *Master's in Business Analytics* from Singapore Management University and now, I’m seeking to leverage recently acquired strong skillsets in machine learning, deep learning, and Big Data to solve challenging business problems and grow as a data scientist.
 I am technically sound in using Python, SQL, Tableau, Advanced-excel and VBA.